terminusdb/terminusdb-blog/_posts/2020-11-19-model-builder-and-data-modeling.md

 Now we need to model the Document **Station** as Object, so we have to delete the Document **Station** and create a new node type.

-The database doesn't allow you to delete a node if this is related with other node.
+The database doesn't allow you to delete a node if it is related with another node.
-In details the node can not have children and it can not be a Link Property/Enum Property range.
+More precisely the node can not have children and it can not be the range of a Link Property/Enum Property.
-Constraint is used to prevent actions that would destroy links between documents.
+This constraint is used to prevent actions that would destroy the integrity of the data model.

 ----------------------------------------------------------------------

 ### Delete a Node

 Here the step for doing this.
-First we have to remove all the relationship related with our node.
+First we have to remove all the relationship related to our node.

 ![Property start_station](/blog/assets/images/schema_builder-10.png)

 1. Select the Document **Journey** node in the whiteboard, in the right panel Select **Properties**. the list of the properties will show up.
-2. Select **End Station** Property and delete it using the delete red icon.
+2. Select **End Station** Property and delete it using the red delete icon.
 3. Follow the above steps for deleting **Start Station** Property too.
 4. All the **Station** node constraints have been removed
 5. Select the **Station** node in the whiteboard, in the right panel, Click the delete red icon.

-Delete node is easy in this moment because we don't have data Documents inside our database.
+Deleting a node is easy at this stage because we don't have any data in the database.

 ----------------------------------------------------------------------------------